LaserBoyStudios/Circus-Pals/README.md

 # Circus Pals
 Welcome to the Circus Pals repository!
 This repository contains the source code for Circus Pals, a modern virus-free alternative to BonziBUDDY by Bonzi Software.

-Please note that Circus Pals and all other Laser Boy products are closed source, and the source will only be available to trusted members.
+<b>Please note that all other Laser Boy products, such as future Circus Pals releases, are currently closed-source and considered proprietary.</b>

 # Introduction
 Circus Pals brings everyone's favorite Teeth-Head, Caine, to your desktop!
 Please note that this project is a fan-based tie-in program.
 The Amazing Digital Circus is owned by Screen Australia, GLITCH Productions, SMG4 and Gooseworx.
 Please support the official release!